dougsweetser/Q/docs/QM/BellsFuture.md

 Quaternion quantum mechanics has been studied and presented in a book-length form by Stephen Adler.
-The topic has been commented on in a December 2018 blog by Scott Aaronson where he came to the conclusion that quaternion series quantum mechanics was a "complete dumpster fire" because it would allow superluminal transfer of information.
+The topic has been commented on in a December 2018 blog by Scott Aaronson where he came to the conclusion that quaternion quantum mechanics was a "complete dumpster fire" because it would allow superluminal transfer of information.
 I agree, any algebraic system that allows superluminal transformation is